Evolution of the AIP

-- Wiggle Room: While Sarah Ballantyne believes the full Paleo Approach is the quickest path to healing, she understands that some people might find it intimidatingly restrictive.
+- Wiggle Room: While Sarah Ballantyne believes the full AIP is the quickest path to healing, she understands that some people might find it intimidatingly restrictive.
 With that in mind, she has identified a list of foods that are least likely to be problematic for people with autoimmune disease.
 These are the foods she recommends reintroducing first.
-Or if you need a less restrictive protocol, these are the foods she feels are safest to continue eating from day one: fresh legumes (green beans and peas), fruitbased spices, seedbased spices, seed and nut oils, ghee from grass fed dairy, and egg yolks.
+Or if you need a less restrictive protocol to make the AIP do-able, these are the foods she feels are safest to continue eating from day one: fresh legumes (green beans and peas), fruitbased spices, seedbased spices, seed and nut oils, ghee from grass fed dairy, and egg yolks.

 Optional Future Experiments

 It’s helpful to remember that some people with autoimmune disease go into remission on full paleo, with no need to do the AIP at all.
-Others go into remission on the core autoimmune protocol (listed in the table above), with no need for further restrictions.
-While others find the Paleo Approach to be the best path to healing.
+Others go into remission on the “wiggle room” version of the AIP, while others find strict AIP be the best path to healing.
 It’s perfectly fine to approach healing diets in stages.

 - Digestive Enzymes